 Additional steps besides risk transfer can be taken during the procurement process to mitigate risks.
 By appropriately identifying and assessing the potential risks, the project is now in a position to allocate funds for managing those risks.
 This planning and evaluation process is intended to not inflate the overall project cost, but to provide adequate funding to address the risk, should it occur.

 Construction stage: Progressing to the construction phase does not mean that risk mitigation ends.
 During construction mechanisms can still be employed to mitigate risks.
 One cornerstone of risk mitigation during construction is quality assurance/quality control (QA/QC) during field operations.
 By employing a robust construction QA/QC program, many of the remaining risks can be mitigated.
-One great example of a risk in many underground transmission projects is the fact that often there are separate civil and electrical contractors building the cable system installation.
+One great example of a risk in many underground transmission and distribution projects is the fact that often there are separate civil and electrical contractors building the cable system installation.
 By having a robust QA/QC program in place, the project can see that these seams are better managed and that risks such as schedule delays and rework are avoided.